-Out of the box, you'll need to configure the email communication medium and transport.
-You'll want to be sure that your email settings are all correctly configured under Admin Tools > Communications > Communication Transports and that Rock is pointed to that transport for the Email medium under Admin Tools > Communications > Communication Mediums .
+Out of the box, the email communication medium is configured to use the SMTP transport.
+You'll want to be sure that your mail server settings are all correctly configured under:

+Admin Tools > Communications > Communication Transports > SMTP .

 SMTP Relaying May Bite You